 Concetti Chiave

-- The Victorian Age spanned from 1832 to 1901, characterized by both progress and social unrest, with a strong emphasis on work ethic and morality.
+- The Victorian Age spanned from 1832 to 1901, marked by both progress and social unrest, with Victorian values emphasizing hard work and respectability.

-- The 19th century saw the New England Renaissance in literature, promoting themes of unity, nature, and a universal spirit connecting all.
+- The New England Renaissance (1830-1865) in literature emphasized unity, nature, and a connecting over-soul, reflecting societal diversity.

 The Victorian Age began in 1832 (whit the “First reform act”) and ended in 1901; it was a composite age: there were progress and stability, but also injustice and social rest.
 The Victorians encouraged a code of values based on hard work, respectability, severity and prudery.
 Then philanthropy was a wide phenomenon, while sexuality was largely repressed, prostitution and poverty were social evils, so the Victorian made a “compromise”: they followed the Evangelicalism and they had an idealized vision of their society.
 The public opinion was influenced by Utilitarianism (“the greatest good for the greatest number”), Darwinism (the man is the result of a process of evolution) and Empiricism (progress comes from mental energy).